Potolski/x402-refund-dispute-layer/README.md

 3. **Connect wallet**
 - Connect MetaMask to Polygon Amoy testnet
-- Get test MATIC from faucet if needed
+- Get test POL from faucet if needed

-## 📖 Usage Guide
+## Usage Guide

 ### For Buyers/Senders